-(d) Public awareness and cooperation: The proposed NEP designation is necessary to secure needed cooperation of the States, landowners, agencies, and other interests in the affected area.
-If this proposed rule is adopted, we will work with our partners to continue public outreach on our effort to restore Oregon silverspot butterflies to parts of their historical range and the importance of these restoration efforts to the overall recovery of the subspecies.
+(d) Public awareness and cooperation: The NEP designation is necessary to secure needed cooperation of the States, landowners, agencies, and other interests in the affected area.
+We will work with our partners to continue public outreach on our effort to restore Oregon silverspot butterflies to parts of their historical range and the importance of these restoration efforts to the overall recovery of the subspecies.

-(e) Potential impacts to other federally listed species: No federally listed species occur in the proposed NEP areas that would be affected by the reintroductions.
+(e) Potential impacts to other federally listed species: No federally listed species occur in the NEP areas that would be affected by the reintroductions.

-(f) Monitoring and evaluation: Annual monitoring would be performed by qualified personnel with the cooperation of the OPRD Saddle Mountain SNA and Nestucca Bay NWR.
-Oregon silverspot butterflies would be counted on designated survey transects or public trails.
-We do not anticipate that surveys would disrupt or hamper public use and would likely be perceived by the public as normal activities in the context of a natural area.
+(f) Monitoring and evaluation: Annual monitoring will be performed by qualified personnel with the cooperation of the OPRD Saddle Mountain SNA and Nestucca Bay NWR.
+Oregon silverspot butterflies will be counted on designated survey transects or public trails.
+We do not anticipate that surveys will disrupt or hamper public use and would likely be perceived by the public as normal activities in the context of a natural area.